Find reliable cork flooring services near you

 What do cork flooring services include?

-Your Tasker can install most common cork flooring types, whether it’s recycled cork flooring, glue-down cork tiles or click-together cork planks.
+Your Tasker can install the most common cork flooring types, whether it’s recycled cork flooring, glue-down cork tiles, or click-together cork planks.

 Acclimating the cork flooring

 As cork flooring is a temperature-sensitive material, it’s essential to let it acclimate to the build site’s temperature and humidity.
 If you haven’t purchased the cork flooring and allowed it to acclimate, your hired specialists can buy the flooring for you for a small fee.
 The cork flooring material is then placed in its installation area to adjust for at least 72 hours.

 Planning the layout

 While the cork flooring acclimates, your hired tradesperson can plan the layout for cork flooring placement.
 (For more intensive planning, you may consider getting advice from a construction expert.)

 Your Tasker can recommend the best layout that makes the most of each cork flooring plank or tile, and minimize waste.
 Once you’ve agreed on the structure, they can proceed to mark the floor for tile or plank placement.

 Prepping the area

 Your hired tradesperson may install a plywood underlayment if necessary.
 This can provide a level platform for the cork flooring, and ensure that the new cork flooring is at the same height as all the floors in your home.
 They can do all other preparations required by the cork flooring manufacturer; this can include applying the appropriate adhesive to each cork tile’s back while using glue on the underlayment.